 We’ve never met a potato dish we didn’t love, but this one has definitely earned "greatest of all time" status.
 The creamy, tender interior of a potato gratin combined with the crispy ridges of a Hasselback potato makes for one glorious dish.
 The key to getting it right is to toss the potato slices with the cream and cheeses first, guaranteeing an even distribution in the baking dish.
 This roughly translates to one perfect bite after another.

-Every Thanksgiving, stuffing wars are known to break out across homes in America.
+Every Thanksgiving, stuffing debates are known to break out across homes in America.
 With only four corners to a baking dish, how do you decide who gets the crispiest—and overall best—part of the stuffing?
 Our simple solution is to cook the same sage-and-sausage stuffing we know and love in a waffle iron.
 It’s best served with a drizzling of gravy, and maybe even some maple syrup if you're still in a breakfast mindset.

 Don't worry about choosing pecan or apple pie—here, we've mashed up these two American classics.
 The filling is best made with crisp and tart apples, like Golden Delicious or Jonathans, and a mixture of butter and flour.
 In place of a top crust, we fold toasted pecans into a bourbon caramel sauce and spoon them over the entire pie.
 Together, they make the sweet and nutty pie of which autumnal dreams are made.